Skip to content

 Principles and Practices of Engineering Artificially Intelligent Systems

 The open-source textbook that teaches you to build real-world AI systems β€” from edge devices to cloud deployment.
-Started as a Harvard University course (CS249r) by Prof. Vijay Janapa Reddi, now used by universities and students worldwide.
+Originally developed as Harvard University's CS249r course by Prof. Vijay Janapa Reddi, now used by universities and students worldwide.

 Our mission: Expand access to AI systems education worldwide β€” empowering learners, one chapter and one lab at a time.